ChrisKlug/web-dev-workshop/labs/lab18/lab18.md

-# Lab 18: Testing gRPC Services
+# [Optional] Lab 18: Testing gRPC Services

 Now that you have a new service, it might be worth testing that as well.
-And even though this is implented using gRPC instead of good old HTTP and JSON, it it still possible to test it in-memory in the same way you have tested the other endpoints.
+And even though this is implemented using gRPC instead of good old HTTP and JSON, it is still possible to test it in-memory in the same way you have tested the other endpoints.
 However, there are some tweaks to be made for it to work.

 ## Steps (for Visual Studio)

 ###  Creating the testing project

 The first step is, as "always", to create a new __xUnit Test__ project.
-And in thos case, calling it __WebDevWorkshop.Services.Orders.Tests__ seems appropriate.
+And in this case, calling it __WebDevWorkshop.Services.Orders.Tests__ seems appropriate.

 And once again, the __UnitTest1.cs__ doesn't really make any sense.
 So, go ahead and rename it to __OrdersServiceTests.cs__, and the class inside it to __OrdersServiceTests__.